Ne-x-tr-on/Rust-Resources/README.md

 ## Rust Playground
-- A dedicated Repository decrusturing crates in Rust and Rust itself
+- A dedicated Repository for decrusturing crates in Rust and Rust itself
 - Rust Archive